Ball-point pen display

 Step 1: Import /create design template

-Import our design template into your graphic program and modify it to meet your preferences or requirements.
+Import the design into your chosen graphics program and adjust it according to your preferences.

 |Process mode||Resolution||Cut line|